 COVID-19 Information for Admitted Students

-Our lives have been impacted in unprecedented ways across the globe due to COVID-19.
+Our lives continue to be impacted in unprecedented ways across the globe due to COVID-19.
 As we adjust to the changes around us, the NYU Admissions team is here to guide and support you through this important time in your life as you decide where to attend college.
-We, like you, don’t stop in the face of challenges and we have created virtual experiences and opportunities to participate in live online events to ensure you hear and see from our community even while it can’t be in-person.
+We’ve created virtual experiences and opportunities to participate in live online events to ensure you connect with our community.
+We will also offer in-person opportunities to explore our NYC campus and connect with other newly-admitted students this spring, pending potential changes to University COVID-19 safety protocols.
+Stay tuned for more information!

 We recommend you refer back to this page often as more questions emerge and answers become available, and also recommend you keep an eye on the University’s COVID-19 response page for more information.
 If you do not find the information you need through these resources, please don’t hesitate to contact the Admissions Office by phone at +1-212-998-4500 or email firstname.lastname@example.org.